StarRocks/starrocks/docs/en/loading/Flink-connector-starrocks.md

 | totalFlushFailedTimes    | counter | number of times that the data fails to be flushed.                  |
 | totalFilteredRows        | counter | number of rows filtered, which is also included in totalFlushRows.    |

-### Flink CDC Synchronization (with schema change supported)

-[Flink CDC 3.0](https://github.com/ververica/flink-cdc-connectors/releases) framework can be used to easily [build a streaming ELT pipeline from CDC sources](https://ververica.github.io/flink-cdc-connectors/master/content/overview/cdc-pipeline.html) (such as MySQL and Kafka) to StarRocks.
-The pipeline can synchronize whole database, merged sharding tables, and schema changes from sources to StarRocks.

-Since v1.2.9, the Flink connector for StarRocks is integrated into this framework as [StarRocks Pipeline Connector](https://ververica.github.io/flink-cdc-connectors/master/content/pipelines/starrocks-pipeline.html).
-The StarRocks Pipeline Connector supports:

-- Automatic creation of databases and tables
-- Schema change synchronization
-- Full and incremental data synchronization

-For quick start, see [Streaming ELT from MySQL to StarRocks using Flink CDC 3.0 with StarRocks Pipeline Connector](https://ververica.github.io/flink-cdc-connectors/master/content/quickstart/mysql-starrocks-pipeline-tutorial.html).

 ## Examples

 The following examples show how to use the Flink connector to load data into a StarRocks table with Flink SQL or Flink DataStream.